 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experience.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-Ohio University (Athens, OH): The vast majority of graduate students in the School of Film receive some level of funding.
+Ohio University, based in Athens, OH offers a fully funded MFA in Film.
+The MFA Film program is a professional three-year program of study for talented individuals seeking advanced training in directing, screenwriting, producing, cinematography, editing, and motion picture sound with a solid background in film history, theory, and criticism.
+The vast majority of graduate students in the School of Film receive some level of funding.
 Funding comes in two forms – tuition waivers and graduate stipends.
 In return for funding, students are asked to complete a service assignment in the school.

-University of Utah College of Fine Arts (Salt Lake City, UT): Graduate students typically receive financial support in the form of teaching assistantships.
-Teaching assistants receive a 75% tuition waiver through the University of Utah’s Graduate School Tuition Benefit Program, in addition to a stipend.
+The University of Utah, based in Salt Lake City, UT offers a fully funded MFA in Film and Media Arts.
+The MFA in Film and Media Arts is a 3-year program designed to develop filmmakers who want to push the boundaries of conventional fictional and documentary storytelling.
+Starting with a comprehensive foundation in the production, criticism, and history of film and media arts.
+Teaching assistants receive a 75% tuition waiver through the Graduate School Tuition Benefit Program, in addition to a stipend.
 Graduate students may also apply for a range of scholarships and fellowships.

 © Victoria Johnson / ProFellow, LLC 2021, all rights reserved